benjycui/introrx-chinese-edition/introrx.md

 ## Request and response

-**How do you approach this problem with FRP?** Well, to start with, (almost) _everything can be a stream_.
-That's the FRP mantra.
+**How do you approach this problem with Rx?** Well, to start with, (almost) _everything can be a stream_.
+That's the Rx mantra.
 Let's start with the easiest feature: "on startup, load 3 accounts data from the API".
 There is nothing special here, this is simply about (1) doing a request, (2) getting a response, (3) rendering the response.
 So let's go ahead and represent our requests as a stream.
 At first this will feel like overkill, but we need to start from the basics, right?

 On startup we need to do only one request, so if we model it as a data stream, it will be a stream with only one emitted value.
 Later, we know we will have many requests happening, but for now, it is just one.